Anglo-Norman invasion of Ireland: Cultural and economic effects

 The arrival of the Normans altered the agricultural landscape of Ireland.
 Elements that appear afterwards include: large-scale hay-making; cultivated pears and cherries; larger white-fleeced breeds of sheep; and the introduction of various animals such as rabbits, perch, pike and carp.

 Another economic effect was the widespread usage of coinage, originally introduced by the Vikings.
-In the late 1180s during John's lordship, the first Norman coins in Ireland were minted.
+In the late 1180s, during John's lordship, the first Norman coins in Ireland were minted.
 Other mints operated in the major towns, with De Courcy in Ulster even minting coins in his own name.

-Whether as a direct consequence of the arrival of the Normans or not, the commoner's independence decreased in both Norman and Gaelic controlled areas.
+Whether as a direct consequence of the Normans or not, the commoner's independence decreased in both Norman and Gaelic areas.
 Where once they could serve more than one lord or even transfer from one lord to another, they were now unfree tenants bound to the land.

 The Normans also instigated the widespread building of castles by aristocrats, a key component of the feudal system they brought to Ireland, and round towers.
 From 1169 until the mid-fourteenth century, castles were mostly associated with Norman lordships and formed the basis of new settlements.
-Not until after 1205, during the reign of king John, was a royal castle built in Ireland.
+Not until after 1205, during the reign of King John, was a royal castle built in Ireland.
+However, as Prince, John's first expedition to Ireland in 1185, saw his direct involvement in building the "royal" Ardfinnan Castle and Lismore Castle.

-De Courcy who had conquered Ulaid instigated a large-scale program of ecclesiastic patronage from 1179.
+De Courcy, who had conquered Ulaid, instigated a large-scale program of ecclesiastic patronage from 1179.
 This included the building of new abbeys and priories.
-He formally reburied in Downpatrick the recently "found" bodies of three prominent Irish saints, Patrick, Brigit and Columba, as well as commissioned as a "Life of Patrick".
+He formally reburied in Downpatrick the recently "found" bodies of three prominent Irish saints—Patrick, Brigit and Columba—and commissioned a "Life of Patrick".

-Whilst some Irish kings had charters recording transactions to monastic foundations prior to the arrival of the Normans, charters for all land transactions would become commonplace.
+Whilst before the arrival of the Normans some Irish kings had recorded land transactions with monasteries, after their arrival, charters for land transactions became commonplace.

-Whilst elements of English Common Law had been used by some of the colonists, a charter drawn up by John in 1210 introduced the principle of it being applied to Ireland.
+Whilst elements of English common law had been used by some Anglo-Normans in Ireland, a charter drawn up by John in 1210 introduced the principle of it being applied to Ireland.